Walnut356/Walnut356.github.io/content/posts/language-documentation/index.md

 ![alt text](image-28.png)

 You uh... maybe want to put that in like a table or bulleted list or grid or something?
-Maybe sort it alphabetically?
+Maybe sort ignore the generic when sorting it?
 Last I checked I'm not a CSV parser.
 Also why is there a space *before* each comma?

 ## Java